treeverse/lakeFS/docs/understand/roadmap.md

 [Track and discuss it on GitHub](https://github.com/treeverse/lakeFS/issues/3380){: target="_blank" class="btn" }

-#### Iceberg merges and diffs across branches <span>High Priority</span>{: .label .label-blue }
+#### Iceberg support <span>High Priority</span>{: .label .label-blue }

-Iceberg stores metadata files ("manifests") that represent a [snapshot of a given Iceberg table](https://iceberg.apache.org/spec/#manifests).
+A table in Iceberg points to a single metadata file, containing a "location" property.
+Iceberg uses this location to store:

-Currently, when trying to modify an Iceberg table from two different branches, lakeFS would not be able to create a logical snapshot that consists of the changes applied in both references.
+1. Manifests describing where the data is stored.
-Users would then have to forgo one of the change sets by either retaining the destination's branch set of changes or the source's branch.
+2. The actual data.

-A much better user experience would be to allow merging snapshots into a new unified set of changes, representing changes made in both refs as a new snapshot.
+Once a table is created, the location property doesn't change.
+Therefore, a branch creation in lakeFS in meaningless, since new data added to this branch will be added to the main branch.
+There are some workarounds for this, but it is our priority to create an excellent integration with Iceberg.

 [Track and discuss it on GitHub](https://github.com/treeverse/lakeFS/issues/3381){: target="_blank" class="btn" }